center-for-humans-and-machines/transformer-heads/README.md

 On top of that, attaching multiple heads at once can make multi-task learning easy, making it possible to train very general models.

-Check out the api [documentation at ReadtheDocs](https://transformer-heads.readthedocs.io/en/latest/).
+Check out the api [documentation at Read the Docs](https://transformer-heads.readthedocs.io/en/latest/).

 ## Installation